Positive Reinforcement in Dogs

 Can be used to curb bad behaviors and maintain good ones

 This is one of the benefits positive reinforcement can do to your dog.
 Positive reinforcement in dogs is able to help change your dog’s unwanted behaviors and keep the good ones.
-For example, if your fur-baby is aggressive to other pets and/or other people, punishing them will only worsen the trait.
+For example, if your dog is aggressive to other pets and/or other people, punishing them will only worsen the trait.

 As Victoria Stillwell’s Positively site states, “Employing the power of positive training with a qualified positive dog trainer can effectively and safely change how the dog feels on the inside, removing the need for him to react aggressively to what he may have previously considered a threat.”